ibm-cloud-docs/satellite/getting-started.md

 ## Step 2: Attach compute hosts to your location
 {: #attach-hosts-to-location}

 With your location set up, you can now attach host machines to your location.
-All host machines must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers) for {{site.data.keyword.satelliteshort}} and can physically reside in your own on-premises data center, in other cloud providers, or in edge networks.
+All host machines must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs) and can physically reside in your own on-premises data center, in other cloud providers, or in edge networks.
 {: shortdesc}

+Want to add hosts from other cloud providers?
+Find detailed steps for how to configure hosts in [Amazon Web Services (AWS)](/docs/satellite?topic=satellite-aws), [Google Cloud Platform (GCP)](/docs/satellite?topic=satellite-gcp), and [Microsoft Azure](/docs/satellite?topic=satellite-azure) to make them available in {{site.data.keyword.satelliteshort}}.
+{: tip}

 1. From the **Hosts** tab, click **Attach host**.
 2. Optional: Enter any labels that you want to add to your hosts so that you can identify your hosts more easily later.
 Labels must be provided as key-value pairs.
 For example, you can use `use:satcp` to show that you want to use these hosts for your {{site.data.keyword.satelliteshort}} control plane.